 Ms. Vik spent the entire day wandering the docks, being stopped from time to time by law enforcement to check her credentials.
 She mixed with the traffic of obvious spacers, port techs, 'droids, ship service types, deliveries and dock workers.
 Every so often she saw an alien or cluster of aliens who were obviously from the same vessel.
 She steered clear of the K'Kree when she saw them at all.
 Eventually she returned to the ship as it neared dinner time.
 Once back at the berth, Inger found Zach had returned.
 As she said hello, Ms. Vik noticed that his feet were different colors.
 Not letting this faze her, she greeted Zach and welcomed him back.
 Then she hit her quarters and cleaned up before chow, having seen Rol starting to cook.

 After dinner was served, Ms. Vik ate quietly when the food was served, and then went looking for a violent military movie in which everyone died painfully.
 She planned to imagine certain faces from her crew on the bodies.
 Truth be told, Ms. Vik wasn't sure what she'd do next but, given the state of things and the possible effects on her business reputation, she was actually wondering what she could do to get out of this chicken-shit unit?
-But that had to wait until Duke Leonard had spoken.
+Still, that had to wait until Duke Leonard had spoken.
 And then there was the unknown collateral damage to consider, once it was known.
 During dinner, it had been decided Zach would research getting a gravChair, or other device, so they could return the one he was in to the hospital.
 That and watching vids, or recovering, were pretty much the only things he could do.
 And once he took it up, Zach did that for the rest of the evening before heading to sleep early.